3v401/Others/AWS/Database/README.md

-# Car Store (Toy example) Database in an AWS EC2 instance:
+# Car Store Database in an AWS EC2 instance:

 ### Technologies: